Woseseltops/thesapling-website/devlogs/visualstyle.md

 | Graphics |

 In this article I'll show you how the graphical style of The Sapling is achieved, step by step.
-At the bottom there's an interactive scene so you can turn various steps on and off.
+At the bottom there's an interactive scene so you can turn all individual effects on and off.

-Writing game code and creating game graphics are two fundamentally different beasts, with very different upsides and downsides.
+Writing game code and creating game graphics are two fundamentally different beasts, and what is fun about them is very different.
 One area where programming has the clear advantage, is when you're inspired by another game and want to see if you can replicate a particular idea.
 If I encounter a game mechanic that I like, I can do a quick internet search and the result is most likely a tutorial on how to build this kind of technology.
 If I like the graphics in a game, on the other hand, there's not much I can do other than endlessly combining tricks I already know and hope this by chance achieves the graphical style I was trying to reproduce.

 ---